06 Jan Still using email for your VM compliance?

 Not convinced yet?

-Could it be that this disconnect between merchandising, marketing and store operations is as a result of using tools like email and spreadsheets for communicating VM compliance?
-We think yes.
+Could it be that this disconnect is as a result of email and spreadsheets communication?
+We think so.

 The same “Optimizing In-Store Merchandising” survey asked senior-level retail merchandisers to estimate the percentage of lost annual sales they attribute to non-compliance of in-store merchandising.
 Thirty-seven percent said that up to three percent of annual sales are lost due to non-compliance.

 We’re pleased to point out that StorIQ’s Store View application is a simple and effective means to bridge the gap between marketing, VM teams and store operations.
-The StorIQ Store View application provides a collaborative platform for retail teams to share, manage and review in-store visual merchandising standards.
+Store View provides a collaborative platform for retail teams to share, manage and review in-store visual merchandising standards.
 A cost effective and time saving tool for VM/Head Office teams, Area Managers and Stores.